 The social condition comprises 5 decision phases, interleaved with 4 prediction phases.
 Each prediction phase involves a specific dummy (which is impersonated using a specific name), whose risk attitude varies according to both framing bias and risk devaluation.
 There are 32 trials per decision/prediction phase (+2 catch trials per decision phase), which means 298 trials in total.

-The non-social control condition comprises only 1 prediction phase, which is match with the social condition in terms of learning requirements.
+The non-social control condition comprises only 1 prediction phase, which is matched with the social condition in terms of learning requirements.
 At each trial, participants are presented with two ecological systems that differ w.r.t. two features (fertility and sensitivity to predators).
 They then bet on which of these two systems will yield the most offspring.
-They then are told which ecosystem actually yielded the most offspring.
+At each trial, they are then told which ecosystem actually yielded the most offspring.
 The hidden efficacy of ecosystems is probabilistic, and matched with one of the dummy hidden value function from the social condition.
 We measure participants’ ability to understand non-social complex systems in terms of their performance (this serves as a control for the corresponding prediction phase of the social condition).
 There 32 trials in total for the non-social condition (i.e. the experimental session consists of 330 trials).

 We expect this test to have good test-retest psychometric properties (in particular: session-to-session spill-over effects should be negligible).
 Therefore, we set the testing schedule as follows: